MikeHopley/ftl-ships-strategy/index.md

 Precise boarding technique helps your bombs/missiles hit.
 Use the [Safety Dance](https://www.youtube.com/watch?v=d0j4rFfmFDc) to pull the pilot away.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 You can fight in the weapons room and hit it with a missile, dodging your crew out just in time.
-But it's difficult to time consistently, so never do this when your crew are low on health (the Artemis does 30 crew damage).
+But it’s difficult to time consistently, so never do this when your crew are low on health (the Artemis does 30 crew damage).

 [Defence drones cover this ship poorly](https://i.imgur.com/vOgB7mg.jpg): as weapons and clone/medbay are vulnerable.